tdwg/bdq/tg2/_review/docs/references/index.md

 The following references have been extracted from the "References" descriptor on the BDQ Core tests and supporting documents.
 We have used the formatting as used by Pensoft, see https://checklist.pensoft.net/about#AuthorsGuidelines.

-TODO: Add:
-* [RFC-2119] http://tools.ietf.org/html/rfc2119 Key words for use in RFCs to Indicate Requirement Levels.
-1997.
-The Internet Engineering Task Force.

 <ul>
 <li>ALA (2013) Data Processing. https://www.ala.org.au/blogs-news/data-processing/</li>
 <li>ALA (2020) Locations - Species distributions as areas. https://support.ala.org.au/support/solutions/articles/6000234834-locations-species-distributions-as-areas</li>